Taking the Mystery Out of Some Legal Terms

 Birth Injuries

-Car Accidents Negligence Claims
+Car Accident Negligence Claim

 Construction or “Labor Law” Accidents